New Work, Recycled Graphics

 - Kirby games occasionally have this — Kirby: Squeak Squad shares lots of graphics with Kirby & the Amazing Mirror, which shares lots of graphics with Kirby: Nightmare in Dream Land for example.

 - Condemned: Criminal Origins re-used many assets from First Encounter Assault Recon, also by Monolith and released the same year.

 - Darkstalkers: Morrigan's sprite has never changed since her first appearance while everyone else's has.
 Not only that, her crossover fighting game appearances even have her using the same sprites (with new bits attached depending on the game), which makes her look like a sore thumb compared to the others.
-This is only averted in the Namco crossovers (Namco × Capcom, Project X Zone), Cross Edge (a crossover between Gust and NIS that also featured Darkstalkers characters), and Morrigan's 3D appearances (Tatsunoko vs. Capcom, Marvel vs. Capcom 3, Marvel vs. Capcom: Infinite).
+This is only averted in the Bandai Namco Entertainment crossovers (Namco × Capcom, Project X Zone), Cross Edge (a crossover between Gust and NIS that also featured Darkstalkers characters), and Morrigan's 3D appearances (Tatsunoko vs. Capcom, Marvel vs. Capcom 3, Marvel vs. Capcom: Infinite).
 There's also the matter of the Super-Deformed sprites used in Super Puzzle Fighter II Turbo and Super Gem Fighter, but these games were released while the Darkstalkers series was still running (and thus before Capcom's sprite reusing became prominent).

 - Mega Man (Classic) uses the same kind of sprites in each of the 8-bit games.
 The Wily Capsule also sees little to no modification.
 Some of the Robot Master bosses also have designs based from previous ones, notably the "Guts Man clones."